microsoft/artifacts-credprovider/README.md

 3. Copy the `netcore` (and 'netfx' for msbuild /t:restore command) directory from the extracted archive to `$HOME/.nuget/plugins`

 Using the above is recommended, but as per [NuGet's plugin discovery rules](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin#plugin-installation-and-discovery), alternatively you can install the credential provider to a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .dll of the credential provider found in plugins\netcore\CredentialProvider.Microsoft\CredentialProvider.Microsoft.dll.
 For example, $env:NUGET_PLUGIN_PATHS="my-alternative-location\CredentialProvider.Microsoft.dll".

+Users requiring .NET 6, such as ARM64 users, can manually download the .NET 6 version `Microsoft.Net6.NuGet.CredentialProvider` of the [1.0.0 release](https://github.com/microsoft/artifacts-credprovider/releases/tag/v1.0.0).

 ### Automatic usage
 - MSBuild in Visual Studio Developer Command Prompt with Visual Studio 15.9+